 It’s difficult at times to grasp the full consequence of our decisions.
 This is especially true when those decisions are made weeks, months, or years apart.
 My suspected illness last month is a perfect example.

 Over the past two years, I’ve had illnesses and injuries that I’ve treated symptomatically with a lot of anti-inflammatories.
 I’m not a big “pill” person, either.
 I already take more medications than I care to, so when I’m faced with pain, I’ll typically tolerate it until it’s either worn on me for hours (or days) or gotten intense enough for me to launch a decisive counter-assault.
 At that point, I’ll take one large – usually slightly higher than recommended – dose.
-The vast majority of the time, this knocks the pain out completely.
+The vast majority of the time, this knocks the pain out completely, and I’m good for the rest of the day, perhaps even longer.

 But when you do that every few months, those large doses add up.
 My throat pain in July wasn’t from catching some bug; it’s an advanced symptom of GERD (Gastroesophageal Reflux Disease).
 The reason I felt sharp pain rather than the familiar heartburn is that the reflux damage has been so chronic my throat no longer feels the burning sensation.
 The inflammation in my neck and cheeks was an indication of just how high up the acidic damage goes.